Trump baby blimp flies in London as protests greet president

 One group came dressed in the red cloaks and bonnets of characters from Margaret Atwood’s “The Handmaid’s Tale,” which is set in a dystopian, misogynist future America.

-Demonstrators filled Trafalgar Square and spilled down Whitehall, a street lined with imposing government offices.
+Demonstrators filled Trafalgar Square and spilled down Whitehall, a street lined with imposing government offices, before marching half a mile to Parliament.

-Many paused to photograph a robotic likeness of Trump sitting on a golden toilet, cell phone in hand.
+Many paused to photograph a robotic likeness of Trump sitting on a golden toilet, cellphone in hand.
 The robot caught the attention of passers-by with its recitation of catchphrases including “No collusion” and “You are fake news.”

 “It’s 16 feet high, so it’s as large as his ego,” said Don Lessem from Philadelphia, who built the statue from foam over an iron frame and had it shipped by boat across the Atlantic.

-Note: An earlier version of this story incorrectly gave Katie Greene’s name as Sarah.